 The super health benefits of squash are considered impressive and result from the beneficial nutrients, vitamins, and minerals they contain.
 Squash is best known for containing a large amount of vitamin A (457% of the daily value per serving) and excellent amounts of vitamins C, E, B6, niacin, thiamin, pantothenic acid, and folate.

-With archaeological data tracing their origins back to 10,000 years ago in Mesoamerica, squash are some of the oldest cultivated crops on earth.
-In fact, squash were one of the Three Sisters crops cultivated by Native Americans and ultimately shared them with the European settlers.
+With archaeological data tracing their origins back to 10,000 years ago in Mesoamerica, squash is some of the oldest cultivated crops on earth.
+In fact, squash was one of the Three Sisters crops cultivated by Native Americans and ultimately shared with the European settlers.

 Scientists have found squash seeds (from the genus-species Cucurbita pepo, which includes summer squash) preserved in Mexican caves for many years.
 The cultivation of squashes (including summer squash) quickly became popular in North, Central, and South America, and Native Americans often referred to squashes as one of the “three sisters” — corn (maize), squash, and beans.
 Squashes were also one of the North American foods that Columbus brought back to Spain from North America.

 Squash in the United States

 There are three types of summer squash that are found in abundance in the USA:

 - Zucchini, whose skin can be yellow in color but is much more often found in grocery stores showcasing its dark green skin.
 (The dark green skin of zucchini may also be naturally striped or speckled.)
 Zucchini is one of the summer squash types that grow on flowering plants with edible flowers.
 Black beauty, cocozelle, golden, courgette, and dark green are some of the popular varieties of zucchini.